-Cold leads who have come for free content, rather than purchase.
+Cold leads opted for free content rather than purchase.
 You can show them a chain of ads about what your company does and what tasks it helps solve.

 Do not rush to break the audience into a large number of small segments.
-E.g. a successful integration with Facebook ads requires at least 100 people in each segment.
+E.g., successful integration with Facebook ads requires at least 100 people in each segment.

 “Made a purchase” type audiences

 Many people stop working with customers right after receiving the payment.
 Wrong move.
 Marketing funnel does not stop at purchase.
 These people can bring you additional sales.
 They already understand the value of your service or product.
 So what can you offer to these clients?